 A/B testing is a statistical method and it can bring tangible business benefits.
 A/B testing measures the impact of a single change on the end result: what is worth doing differently?

 “In A/B testing, it is important to know what is being done and to decide the objectives in advance, so that we will not come up with excuses and interpretations after testing,” says Timo Mikkolainen at Compile, who has many years of experience in creating and testing demanding projects.
-During his career, Timo has worked with such companies as Nokia and National Land Survey of Finland, and he has been a part of a large project transferring driving licence authority from the Police to the Finnish Transport and Communications Agency.
+During his career, Timo has worked with such companies as Nokia and National Land Survey of Finland, and he took part in a large project transferring the driving licence authority from the Police to the Finnish Transport and Communications Agency.
 “It was a perfect example of a public IT project that no one ever heard of because nothing went wrong and the budget held,” Timo says.
 For me, the transition to Compile was surprisingly easy – the “no bullshit” philosophy suits me very well.

 A/B testing, what is it?

 “You have something you want to measure: does one individual thing affect another?” says Timo.
 “There is something absolute that either happens or does not happen.
 The environment stays exactly the same in terms of time and place, but one variable is different.
 Will there be a statistically significant difference when the change is isolated?”

 Of course, testing can be performed with several variables, but it is usually not worth it, because there will be too many moving parts and the sample size needs to be increased considerably.
 It is rarely worth it to run tests for a long time.
 However, the sample size must be statistically sufficient, otherwise there is no point in testing.
 But, it is not always easy to determine the sufficient sample size.